 Social media is even an option.
 For example, if you see someone who hasn’t responded yet posting on their Instagram stories, shoot them a DM.
 Just be sure to avoid any public pages or group messages that could reach friends (or followers) that weren’t invited.

 Avoid awkward calls and emails asking about plus-ones by making it clear on your formal invitation as to whether or not someone gets the option of a guest.
 Do this by addressing invitations to exactly who’s invited.
 For example, if a sibling’s significant other is invited and you know his or her name (or you can ask for it), write it out alongside your sibling’s name.
 If you’re allowing certain guests a plus-one of their choosing, address the invitation to his or her name “and Guest.”

-Be sure to properly and carefully address invitations if you’re having a kid-free wedding and reception.
-Avoid addressing envelopes to “The Doe Family” and, instead, address the parent or parents’ full names on the envelope.
+If you’re having a kid-free wedding reception, how you address your wedding invitations and the wording you use is super important.
+Be sure to properly and carefully address invitations.
+Avoid addressing envelopes to “The Doe Family” and, instead, address the parent or parents’ full names on both the inner envelope and outer envelope.
 You can also make this clear by writing or printing the exact names of the invited guests on the response card.
 What we discourage you from doing is putting “Adults Only” or “No Children” on your invitations.
 You shouldn’t feel guilty for planning a kid-free affair, but it isn’t tactful to state that outright.
 Instead, if you feel compelled to, clearly express this detail on your wedding website.

 As a thoughtful gesture, consider hiring a babysitter where your guests are staying for the duration of your wedding.